filerjs/filer/README.md

-###IDBFS
+###Filer

-IDBFS is a POSIX-like file system interface for browser-based JavaScript.
+Filer is a POSIX-like file system interface for browser-based JavaScript.
 The API is as close to the node.js [fs module](http://nodejs.org/api/fs.html) as possible with the following differences:
 * No synchronous versions of methods (e.g., `mkdir()` but not `mkdirSync()`).